vitamineart/ProjectTemplate/readme.md

 The technique was described here https://www.youtube.com/watch?v=hJ7Rg1821Q0.

 To use the mixin you need to pass an object with variables as props for the mixin.
-It should contain either 1) `thumb:` or 2) `prefix:` key.
+It should contain either 1) `thumb:` or 2) `suffix:` key.

 1. `thumb:` key is a string that should be a full path to an image like `'../media/image-blurred.jpg'`